trepmag/jrac/README.txt

   function() // which the context is $viewport

-The $viewport argument is div jQuery wrapped elment that surround the target image.
+The $viewport argument is a div jQuery wrapped element that surround the target image.
 This object get the following subsequent properties:

+  - $viewport.$container: a container holding the viewport and the zoom widget.
   - $viewport.$image: the target image jQuery wrapped.
   - $viewport.$crop: the crop object.
-  - $viewport.observator: an object which process all event of the viewport.
+  - $viewport.observator: an object which process all events of the viewport.

 The main method of the $viewport.observator is 'register' which register an element for an event:

-  $viewport.observator.register(string event_name, jQuery wrapped elements[, callback onevent_callback])
+  $viewport.observator.register(String event_name, jQuery wrapped elements[, callback onevent_callback])

 To unregister an event use:

   $viewport.observator.unregister(string event_name)

-The observator events are the following which you can then trigger some actions on with the jQuery bind method or by giving a function to the onvevent_callback argument:
+The observator events are the following which you can then trigger some actions on with the jQuery bind method or by giving a function to the onvevent_callback
+argument:

   crop_x
   crop_y